stakater/stakater-workshop/docs/3-revenge-of-the-automated-testing/5-kube-linting.md

 SAAP cluster is shipped with a `kube-lint` task that uses KubeLinter and Helm to verify the YAML files.
 We will be using this task to integrate KubeLinter in our pipeline.

-Follow the below-mentioned procedure to add KubeLinter to the already deployed main-pr-v1 pipeline.

 1. To view the already defined SonarQube cluster task, open up the `Pipelines` section from the left menu and click `Tasks`